-I have included most of this textures in my game (Minefall) mainly in order to make it look different than the former default game.
+I have included most of these textures in my game (Minefall) mainly in order to make it look different than the former default game.
 My thanks to the author for this good work.

 The issue with texture packs is that they often don't cover some obscure mod you use, and the more "opinionated" it is, the more those blocks stand out (I'd love to use the Soothing one, but can't for this reason).
 A texture pack like Defaultpack Remastered just changes some of the default textures a little, yet it is enough to be noticeable and to "refresh" the game.